You are here

 Students participating in study abroad programs through third-party providers or exchange programs must complete the Application for Study Abroad Transfer Credit available from the Study Abroad Office.
 Failure to complete an Application for Study Abroad Transfer Credit prior to the start of the program will result in no credit for the courses completed abroad.

 Upon completion of the program, an official transcript from the program must be sent to the Registrar's Office.
-Only courses in which a student receives a grade of a C or better will be transferred to the College.
+Only courses in which a student receives a grade of a C or better will be transferred to the University.
 Like other forms of “transfer credit,” the credit earned abroad will not be calculated into your GPA.
 Credit for major and elective courses may be earned while on a study abroad program.
 In most cases, core courses cannot be taken abroad for credit.

 Major and Minor Credit